lbussy/keg-cop/docs/api/index.rst

 Configuration Page Handlers
 =================================

-The configuration page API tree allows retrieval of current states, or setting consitions and properties via the same endpoint.
+The configuration page API tree allows retrieval of current states or setting condition and properties via the same endpoint.
 Available pages are:

 - `Settings`_
 - `Taps`_